Fairfax’s top prosecutor says staffing ‘crisis’ will hurt county’s ability to seek justice

 Descano was part of a wave of liberal prosecutors elected in November in Northern Virginia on ambitious platforms of stopping cash bail, dropping marijuana prosecutions, ending use of the death penalty and diverting more people from the justice system.
 Descano said the staffing crunch could affect that agenda.

 Descano marshaled a range of charts to make his case.
 One he created showed that Fairfax County invests $2.74 per resident in the prosecutor’s office, while neighboring Arlington spends $13.32 and Alexandria shells out $14.66.
-Another chart showed that overall funding for the Fairfax County Commonwealth’s Attorney’s Office was among the lowest of Virginia’s large jurisdictions.
+Another chart showed that overall funding for the Fairfax County commonwealth’s attorney’s office was among the lowest of Virginia’s large jurisdictions.

 In addition to the low funding, Descano said, his office must review hours of footage from police body cameras, adding a significant amount of time to case preparation.